Predictor Antenna: A Technique to Boost the Performance of Moving Relays: Introduction

-With this background, we need to design efficient \ac{CSIT} prediction methods for \acp{MR}.
-As a possible solution, \cite{Sternad2012WCNCWusing} has shown that the prediction range of 0.1-0.3 carrier wavelengths in space can be achieved with Kalman predictor combined with statistics over time and frequency.
+With this background, we need to design efficient \ac{CSIT} prediction methods for \acp{MR} for which the following alternatives have been proposed.
+Initially, \cite{Sternad2012WCNCWusing} showed that the prediction range of 0.1-0.3 carrier wavelengths in space is achievable with Kalman predictors.
 This is suitable to support 4G setups with low control loop delays (1-2 ms) and for pedestrians.
-However, it is inadequate for vehicular velocities at high frequencies/speeds.
+However, it is inadequate for vehicular links at high frequencies/speeds.
 Indeed, one can improve the performance of Kalman prediction-based schemes at high speeds/carrier frequencies by using more frequent pilot transmissions and perform interpolation \cite{DT2015ITSMmaking}.
-Nevertheless, this comes with additional overhead due to the increased number of pilots/\acp{PA}, which becomes more severe under \ac{FDD} setup.
-A different possible solution to increase the prediction horizon is to have a database of pre-recorded coordinate-specific \ac{CSIT}.
-Here, the \acp{UE} provide the network with their location information, and the network uses this information to predict the channel environment.
-However, such a method requires large amount of data, may be inaccurate due to traffic variation \cite{shrika2016twc}, and requires frequent updates.
+Nevertheless, this comes with additional overhead due to the increased number of pilots, which becomes more severe in \ac{FDD} setup.
+Using pre-recorded coordinate-specific \ac{CSIT} is an alternative way to increase the prediction horizon.
+In this case, the network requires \acp{UE} to contribute their location information, which involves frequent data exchange and the performance may be affected by traffic variations \cite{shrika2016twc}.